 Carriage of Battery-Powered Mobility Aids

-To support operators (airlines) to safely and efficiently accept and transport battery-powered wheelchairs and mobility aids required by passengers with reduced mobility IATA with member airlines have prepared the Battery Powered Wheelchair and Mobility Aid Guidance document (pdf).
+To support operators (airlines) to safely and efficiently accept and transport battery-powered wheelchairs and mobility aids required by passengers with reduced mobility, IATA with member airlines have prepared the Battery-Powered Wheelchair and Mobility Aid Guidance Document (pdf).

 Frequently asked questions

 However, be aware that security requirements restrict liquids in carry-on baggage to those in containers of no more than 100 milliliters (3 fluid ounce).
-In addition, the liquids must be packed in a clear Ziploc bag.
+In addition, the liquids must be packed in a clear sealed bag.

 For special items please check with your airline when making your reservation.

 I am planning to travel and want to take a number of items powered by lithium batteries, such as a mobile (cell) phone, tablet, laptop, drone or GPS.
 Is that a problem?

 Provided the batteries are either installed in the equipment or packed in a way that they are sufficiently protected against short circuits there should not be a problem.
 The carriage of electronic devices powered by larger lithium batteries, such as power tools are subject to the airline’s approval.